With the popularity of gardens expanding across the globe, another awareness is setting in. This awareness is focused on the

 Root Rot

 Another fungal disease to be wary of, root rot can also be of great concern to anyone growing almonds.
-This disease infects newly Blossoming Plants in spring, eventually causing canker like sores that destroy stems and kill off plants.
+This disease infects newly blossoming plants in spring, eventually causing canker like sores that destroy stems and kill off plants.
 Look out for circular spots, sometimes brown, that

 spread out over the surface of plants.
 These spores can be spread to other plants in the area and must be pruned and destroyed quickly.
 Once a plant is sufficiently infected, then removing the entire tree may be necessary before it spreads to a whole area.